prodigeni/reddit_streamer/README.md

     #               PROGRAM TO OPERATE WITH ANY OTHER PROGRAMS), EVEN IF SUCH HOLDER OR OTHER
     #               PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

+###Dependencies

+VLC and lynx should be available in your standard repositories.
+You can install them with

+   sudo apt-get install vlc lynx

+[YAD](http://sourceforge.net/projects/yad-dialog/) is an advanced fork of Zenity.
+Unfortunately it hasn't arrived in the Debian/Ubuntu repos yet but luckily enough the folks over at www.webupd8.com created a PPA for it.
+You can add the YAD PPA and install YAD with:

+   sudo add-apt-repository ppa:webupd8team/y-ppa-manager
+   sudo apt-get update
+   sudo apt-get install yad

 ###Installation

 1. Grab the latest source tarball and extract it.